-In the web administration interface, the Crypto Officer should use the "High Security Configuration" page to enable and disable FIPS compliance.
+In the web administration interface, the Crypto-Officer should use the "High Security Configuration" page to enable and disable FIPS compliance.
 To enable the Approved FIPS mode of operation, click on the "Set FIPS Compliant" button.
-See Figure 7 - FIPS Compliance in Web Administration Interface.
+See Figure 7.
 This will alter various server settings as described above.